eclipse-iofog/iofog-nodejs-sdk/README.md

-# container-sdk-nodejs
+# iofog/nodejs-sdk

-This module lets you easily build an ioElement.
+This module lets you easily build a micro-service.
 It gives you all the functionality to interact with ioFog via Local API.
 Additionally some useful methods to work with ioMessage.

  - send new message to ioFog (sendNewMessage)
  - fetch next unread messages from ioFog (getNextMessages)